helena-intel/openvino/docs/IE_DG/Extensibility_DG/CPU_Kernel.md

 ### Constructor of Implementation

-An implementation constructor checks parameters of an nGraph operation, stores required attributes, and stores an error message in the case of an error.
+An implementation constructor checks parameters of an nGraph operation, stores required attributes, and stores an error message in case of an error.

 @snippet template_extension/cpu_kernel.cpp cpu_implementation:ctor

 ### `getSupportedConfigurations`

-InferenceEngine::ILayerExecImpl::getSupportedConfigurations method returns all supported configuration formats (input/output tensor layouts) for your implementation.
+The InferenceEngine::ILayerExecImpl::getSupportedConfigurations method returns all supported configuration formats (input/output tensor layouts) for your implementation.
 To specify formats of data, use InferenceEngine::TensorDesc.
 Refer to the [Memory Primitives](../Memory_primitives.md) section for instructions.

 @snippet template_extension/cpu_kernel.cpp cpu_implementation:getSupportedConfigurations

 ### `init`

-InferenceEngine::ILayerExecImpl::init method gets a runtime-selected configuration from a vector that is populated from the `getSupportedConfigurations` method and checks the parameters:
+The InferenceEngine::ILayerExecImpl::init method gets a runtime-selected configuration from a vector that is populated from the `getSupportedConfigurations` method and checks the parameters:

 @snippet template_extension/cpu_kernel.cpp cpu_implementation:init

 ### `execute`

-InferenceEngine::ILayerExecImpl::execute method accepts and processes the actual tenors as input/output blobs:
+The InferenceEngine::ILayerExecImpl::execute method accepts and processes the actual tensors as input/output blobs:

 @snippet template_extension/cpu_kernel.cpp cpu_implementation:execute

 ## Register Implementation in `Extension` Class

 To register custom kernel implementation in the [Extension](Extension.md) class, implement the following methods:

 * <a href="#getImpTypes">getImplTypes</a>
 * <a href="#getImplementation">getImplementation</a>